Israel’s Fall Feasts and What they Mean for Christians

 The Fall Feasts

-Trumpets (also called Rosh Hashanah) – This feast is celebrated as a memorial to the blowing of trumpets.
+Trumpets (also called Rosh Hashanah) – This feast is celebrated as a memorial of the blowing of trumpets.
 The use of trumpets began in Numbers 10 when the Lord instructed Moses to make 2 silver trumpets.

 The trumpets were used for calling the congregation and directing the movement in the camp.
 Jewish tradition says that the memorial being celebrated was the event in Exodus 19:16-20, when, at the trumpet blast, the LORD descended on top of Mount Sinai and Moses went up the mountain to meet Him.

 The Day of Atonement – On this day of solemn rest, the Lord commanded that each one afflict his soul and make an offering made with fire to the Lord.
 It is a day of preparing the soul to draw close to God.
 Brokenness and a contrite heart are recurring themes in the bible and it is not surprising that the Lord set aside a day exclusively for it.
-This feast is celebrated on the 10th day of the seventh month (Tishri).
+This feast is celebrated on the 10th day of the seventh month (Tishrei).

 Tabernacles – Along with the Sabbath rests on the first and eighth days of this feast, the children of Israel are to dwell in booths to remind them that the Lord made them dwell in booths during the exodus from Egypt.
 They lived in tents for 40 years.
 But what is often overlooked is that during the exodus journey, God tabernacled (dwelt) with them through the pillar of fire and pillar of cloud and He constantly met Moses in the tabernacle of meeting.
 This feast is celebrated from the 15th day to the 23rd day of the seventh month (Tishri).

-Those are the Fall Feasts, the last three of seven whose prophetic events are yet to be fulfilled.
+These are the Fall Feasts, the last three of seven whose prophetic events are yet to be fulfilled.

-God’s Plan of Salvation advancing
+God’s Plan of Salvation Advancing

-As we can see, the Spring Feasts acted as a bellwether or indicator of some “big” future events that unfolded revealing to us the workings of God’s plan of salvation.
+As we can see, the Spring Feasts acted as indicators of some “big” future events that unfolded revealing to us the workings of God’s plan of salvation.
 If Moses saw the fulfillment of these Spring Feasts, his jaw would have dropped, and praised God amazed and in awe at what God did.
 Consider what was accomplished in these four events: Passover, when the Son of God was lifted on the cross to pay for the sin of man, the resurrection, His rising from the dead, sending the Helper, the Comforter for the believer, and the birth of the Church.

 What is to be Fulfilled in the Fall Feasts